madewokherd/xalia/README.md

 ## Windows

-Windows is supported using UI Automation.
+Windows is supported using Win32 and MSAA.
 Sometimes it is slow to respond to UI updates.

 # Setup